mazimkhan/mbedtls/tests/scripts/CI_SCRIPTS.md

 }
 ```

-For detailed description of the format please see **Format Reference**.
+For the detailed description of the format please see [Format Reference](#format-reference).

 ## Tools
 CI data can be validated by running
 ```py
 mbedtls/tests/scripts/build_info_parser.py
 ```
-`build_info_parser.py` can be executed to validate the data format.
-It is also imported by the other tools to validate and parse the data out of `build_info.py`.
+`build_info_parser.py` is also imported by the other scripts to validate and parse the data out of `build_info.py`.

 CI data can be introspected to create CI builds in a CI system with command:
 ```py